glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 3. **Use concurrency for experiment deployment and for collecting results**

-    You *really* don't want to sequentially wait for half of your slivers timing out their SSH connections.
+    You *really* don't want to sequentially wait for half of your slivers to timeout their SSH connections.

     Use scripting languages like Bash.
 Bash integrates process management into the language itself.
-    Just imagine how this will look like if written with Java's threading library:
+    Just imagine how this will look like if written in something like Java's threading library:

     ```bash
     cat sliver-mgmt-ip.list | while read IP; do